nhuneke/nathanhuneke/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Anxiety Disorders
-- Psychopharmacology
-- Placebo effects
+- Experimental medicine
 - Neuroimaging
+- Placebo and nocebo effects
+- Affective and anxiety disorders

 # Education to show in About widget
 education: